niccokunzmann/printathpi/README.md

 [![Docker Build Status](https://img.shields.io/docker/build/niccokunzmann/printathpi.svg)](https://hub.docker.com/r/niccokunzmann/printathpi/builds/)

-Print your documents at the Hasso-Platter-Institute in Potsdam. [**Try it out**][server] This service providas a web interface to print documents.
+Print your documents at the Hasso-Platter-Institute in Potsdam. [**Try it out**][server] This service provides a web interface to print documents.

 The minimal viable product works as follows: